-If you have an allergic reaction, give yourself a shot using the EpiPen.
-This will counteract the reaction until medical help arrives.
+If you have an allergic reaction, give yourself a shot using the epinephrine autoinjector.
+This will help stop the reaction until medical help arrives.

 Use any site on the side of your thigh.
 There is no need to look for the best injection site or to give the shot in the buttocks or arm.

-With the tip of the EpiPen pointed toward the side of your thigh, jab the pen against your thigh for 10 seconds.
-This releases a spring-activated plunger, which pushes the hidden needle into the thigh muscle and gives a dose of adrenaline (epinephrine).
+With the tip of the epinephrine autoinjector pointed toward the side of your thigh, jab the pen against your thigh for 10 seconds.
+This releases a spring-activated plunger, which pushes the hidden needle into the thigh muscle and gives a dose of epinephrine (adrenaline).

 Call 911 right after giving the injection.

-Lie down and elevate your legs while you wait for help to arrive.
+Lie down and raise your legs while you wait for help to arrive.

 Be careful.
-Try to avoid the items that cause your allergic reaction.
+Try to stay away from the items that cause your allergic reaction.

-Tell all your healthcare providers, including your pharmacist, about any allergies you have to medications.
+Tell all your healthcare providers and pharmacist about any allergies you have to medicines.
 Keep a list of alternative medicines handy.

 Ask your healthcare provider if allergy shots (immunotherapy) will help you.